cns-iu/hra-ftu-vccf-supporting-information/README.md

 ##### Prerequisite:
   - Python (version > 3.12)
   - for the ipynb vs code/pycharm/data spell (or something other than jupyter) is recommended.
-  - packages: pyvis, networkx, datashader, vl_convert, svgutils
+  - packages: pandas, numpy, matplotlib, json, networkx, datashader, vl_convert, svgutils

 The butterfly visualization code reads data from the <a href="https://humanatlas.io/asctb-reporter" target="_blank">ASCT+B Reporter</a> in JSON format.
 It generates SVG files that can be combined and post-processed in a graphics editor like Adobe Illustrator to add a legend, title, FTUs, and any other information.